List of Punisher supporting characters: Nicky Cavella

 Nicolas "Nicky" Cavella first appeared in The Punisher vol. 6 #2.
 He was a psychotic captain in the Cesare crime family.
 At the age of eight, he killed his father, mother and sister, then framed his uncle for the murders at the suggestion of his aunt in order for her to become captain of the Cavella family; when Nicky turned 18, she took him as a lover and protege until he one day smothered her to death, thus becoming capo of his family.
 He was one of the few criminals to have survived an encounter with the Punisher.
 However, when he desecrated the Castle family's graves to lure out the Punisher so he can kill him once and for all, he was kidnapped by the Punisher, marched into the woods by Castle and shot in the belly, leaving him there to languish for days, dying slowly of blood poisoning.
 Cavella portrayed himself as a charismatic, suave killer but is really an emotionally unstable coward.

 Nicky Calvella in other media

-Romano Orzari portrays Nicky Calvella in Punisher: War Zone as Billy Russoti's top henchman who is revealed to be Nicky Donatelli, an FBI agent.
+"Nicky Calvella" appears in Punisher: War Zone as the alias of undercover FBI agent Nicky Donatelli, portrayed by Romano Orzari.